-It’s no secret that the side-yard is sometimes overlooked as an important part of residential landscaping.
+It’s no secret that homeowners sometimes overlooked the side yard as an important part of residential landscaping.
 “Often neglected, seldom perfected” might easily apply as its mantra.
 However, side yards are an important pathway between the front and back areas of the home.
-Good landscaping can convert something ordinary into a visual Wonderland, and it doesn’t take an engineering degree to get it done.
+Good landscaping converts the ordinary side yard into a visual Wonderland.
 There are other benefits, as well, not the least of which is adding value to the home.
+Here are seven inspiring side yard ideas for transforming your side yard.

-1. Create an Interesting Path
+Create an Interesting Path along the Side Yard

-2. Make an Entrance
+Make an Entrance to the Side Yard

 Give your side yard an entryway to add drama and create interest.
 A gate could make an inviting opening to a beautiful pathway, or a trellis covered with flowering vines.

-3. Focus on the Journey
+Focus on the Journey

 An interesting journey has something to look at.
 Add ornaments into the trees like bird feeders, a birdbath, globes in the ground, the occasional potted plant.
 And don’t forget to decorate upwards.
 Trellises and wall hangings will add beauty to the mix.

-4. Utilize the Space
+Utilize the Space in Your Side Yard

 Being a less visible area, side yards can also be used to provide needed space for potting, composting, tool storage and other such activities.
 Discretion, however, is vital in housing such items to avoid distracting from the star of the show and the beauty, charm and peace it provides.
 Don’t let your side yard be the place for clutter.

-5. Create a Shade Garden
+Create a Shade Garden

 Attractive plantings in the side yard will transform the space.
 Most side yards are shady, so consider low light plants that will thrive in these conditions, such as ferns, hostas, hydrangeas, camellia bushes, and the like.

-6. Rest a Bit
+Rest a Bit

 Now that you have created a beautiful area out of your side yard, stop to enjoy it.
 If your side yard is large enough, a seating nook can turn it into a private getaway.

-7. Consider the Exit
+Consider the Exit of the Side Yard